matplotlib/pytest-mpl/README.md

     return fig
 ```

-To generate the baseline images, run the tests with:
+To generate the baseline images, run the tests with the ``--mpl-generate-path``
+option with the name of the directory where the generated images should be
+placed:

-    py.test --mpl-generate-path=images ...
+    py.test --mpl-generate-path=baseline

-Once you are happy with the baseline images, put them in a sub-directory called
+If the directory does not exist, it will be created.
+Once you are happy with
+the generated images, you should move them to a sub-directory called
-``baseline`` in the same directory as the tests.
+``baseline`` (this name is configurable, see below) in the same directory as
+the tests (or you can generate them there directly).
 You can then run the tests
 simply with:

-    py.test --mpl ...
+    py.test --mpl

 and the tests will pass if the images are the same.
 If you omit the ``--mpl``
 option, the tests will run but will only check that the code runs without